mido/mido/docs/syx.rst

 SYX Files
 =========

-SYX files are used to store SysEx messages, most often for patch data.
+SYX files are used to store SysEx messages, usually for patch data.